-The $V_T C_0$ retrieved by the original (orange dots) and improved (red dots) GVTD algorithm from the KAMX observations alone (Fig. 3a) are also shown in Fig. 4.
-The axisymmetric tangential winds retrieved from the KAMX radar alone are in generally good agreement with the winds from the dual Doppler analyses.
+260 The $V_T C_0$ retrieved by the original (orange dots) and improved (red dots) GVTD algorithm from the KAMX observations alone (Fig. 3a) are also shown in Fig. 4.
+The axisymmetric tangential winds retrieved from KAMX alone are in generally good agreement with the winds from the dual Doppler analyses.
 As in the dual Doppler retrieval, the storm motion term has relatively small impact on the retrieval in the inner eyewall because $R/R_T$ is small.
-The deviation between the retrievals becomes larger beyond the radius of 40 km, but the improved GVTD algorithm is generally more consistent with the "truth" compared to the original GVTD algorithm.
-RMS differences show a reduction $0.4 \,\mathrm{m\,s^{-1}}$ between the original and improved GVTD algorithms compared to the "truth" (Table 3).
+The deviation between the retrievals becomes larger beyond the radius of 40 km, but the improved GVTD algorithm is generally more consistent with the "truth" compared to the 265 original GVTD algorithm.
+RMS differences show a reduction $0.4 \text{ m s}^{-1}$ between the original and improved GVTD algorithms compared to the "truth" (Table 3).
+The comparison demonstrates that the inclusion of the storm motion has better consistency of the wavenumber 0 tangential wind intensity with the dual-Doppler reference solution, and that the improved GVTD technique can provide insightful information about TC kinematic structure from ground-based single Doppler radar data.